camilozky/SimpleJetpackCompose/README.md

 # Why should you use Compose?

-1 language for everything, including UI : Kotlin
+✨ONE language for everything, including UI : Kotlin✨

 Declarative approach